neutrons/PyRS/docs/rtd/source/example/example.rst

 Load measured data
 ------------------
 After the UI loads, select the "Browse Exp.
-Data File" to select one of the three hidraprojectfiles in the examples folder "HB2B_2246.h5, HB2B_2247.h5, and HB2B_2251.h5".
+Data File" to select one of the three hidraprojectfiles in the example folder in the pyRS home directory "example/HB2B_2246.h5, example/HB2B_2247.h5, and example/HB2B_2251.h5".
 These three files represent data for the LD, TD, and ST directions.

 Fitting measured data using pyRS
 --------------------------------